 6 There are not enough people to do the work.
+(55 to 58)

 7 What do we do now?
+(59 to 66)

 - Time to think differently - A big-scale Programme calls for a big-scale communications response. - How best to communicate? - Merging bits of public sector operationally with private sector.